 Royal jelly is a honey bee secretion that is used in the nutrition of larvae, as well as adult queens.
-It is secreted from the glands in the hypopharynx of worker bees, and fed to all larvae in the colony, regardless of sex or caste.
+The worker nurse bee secretes royal jelly from its’ hypopharynx glands.
+This is fed to the larvae of queen, worker and drone bees.

 When worker bees decide to make a new queen, because the old queen is either weakening or dead, they choose several small female larvae and feed them with copious amounts of royal jelly in specially constructed cells.
 These cells are knows as queen cells and are much larger than a worker or drone cell.
 This type of feeding triggers the development of queen morphology, including the fully developed ovaries needed to lay eggs.